Charles Peter Berkey: Retirement

-He retired from Columbia in 1932 to live with his wife Minnie (nee Best) in Palisades, New Jersey.
+He retired from Columbia in 1932 to live with his wife Minnie (née Best) in Palisades, New Jersey.
 In 1947 he was asked to evaluate several proposed sites for the United Nations and opined that the East River site was "the best place in the world," not for engineering reasons but, "with Grand Central station near-by and the Radio City Music Hall for a movie after a hard day."
 He was 88 when he died in 1955.